-The FDF employ Lutheran and Orthodox chaplains.
+The FDF employs Lutheran and Orthodox chaplains.
 They are there for all conscripts regardless of denomination or conviction.
+In addition to psychological support, military chaplains also provide support in spiritual questions if necessary.
+They are specialists in matters concerning religions.